Mortgage

 3. Not having a clear title to transfer.
 If a title search shows that the seller has outstanding liens, disputes or claims against the home, they won’t be able to sell it.

 4. The buyer “fails to perform.”
-The contract will set out a schedule of deadlines that must be met during the escrow period (the period between signing the contract and closing).
+The contract will set out a schedule of deadlines that must be met during the escrow period (the period between the contract signing and closing).
 If the buyer is missing closing deadlines or failing to make scheduled deposits, for example, they may be found in breach of contract and the seller could get out of the sale without penalty.

-5. The buyer’s contingencies allow it.
-Typically most of the contingencies written into a contract are there to protect a buyer’s interests, but in many cases they can still provide an “out” for the seller.
 For example, say a buyer has an inspection contingency that requires the seller to allow a home inspection.
 If the inspection reveals a major problem, the buyer might request that the seller foot the bill for repairs or lower the sale price.
 If the seller wants to get out of the contract, they can lean into the buyer’s contingency by declining to complete the repairs or lower the price.

 6. Undesirable details that scare the buyer.
-The law requires a seller to disclose specific information about a home during the sale process, but a seller desperate to get out of a contract might decide to divulge even more to a buyer in the hopes that these dirty details will scare them off.
-The only problem with this tactic is that in some cases, a seller must disclose to all future buyers anything they have disclosed to a buyer in the past.
+The law requires a seller to disclose specific information about a home during the sale process, but a seller desperate to get out of a contract might decide to divulge even more to a buyer in the hopes that these undesirable details will scare them off.
+The only problem with this tactic is that, in some cases, a seller must disclose to all future buyers anything they have disclosed to a buyer in the past.

 The buyer can sue if a seller tries to back out of a contract.
 There are several avenues the buyer can pursue, depending on their goals, including: